zudochkin/awesome-newsletters/README.md

 - [Go Newsletter](https://golangweekly.com/).
 A weekly newsletter about the Go programming language.
 [Archive](https://golangweekly.com/issues).
 - [Awesome Go Newsletter](https://go.libhunt.com/newsletter).
 A weekly overview of the most popular Go news, articles and libraries.
-- [Master the World of Golang](https://www.getrevue.co/profile/golang).
-A weekly newsletter with fine stories about the theories, trends, tools and topics.

 ### R